pupilfirst/wd301-scripts/making-api-requests/user-signup/README.md

 In this folder structure:

-- The `constants` folder contains all constants of our application, for example: API endpoints, secret credentials etc.
+- The `config` folder contains all configuration values related to our application, for example: API endpoints and secret credentials as constants.
 - The `assets` folder contains static assets such as images and fonts.
 - The `pages` folder contains the pages of the application, and each page has its own folder.
 Every page folder contains a common `index.tsx` file, which is responsible for managing UI or layout of that specific page.
 The component inside the `index.tsx` file may require child components to compose the whole UI.
 - The `pages/shared` folder contains all of those components which can be shared among other pages.
 For example: TextField, Dialog, Progressbar etc.